US GDP fell at 5.0% rate in Q1; worse is likely on the way

 Economists are no where near that optimistic.
 They are worried about the devastating impact a second serious wave of the coronavirus could have if it forced widespread shutdowns again.

+“The foundation to this recovery is an improving health outlook,” said Lydia Boussour, senior U.S. economist at Oxford Economics.
+“Amid rapidly rising infections across many states, risks to the outlook are dangerously tilted to the downside.”

-Financial markets took a nosedive Wednesday, reflecting new worries about reports of rising coronavirus cases as states have re-opened.
+Financial markets took a sharp nosedive Wednesday, reflecting new worries about reports of rising coronavirus cases in many states.

 “I can’t remember the economy facing this much uncertainty,” said Sung Won Sohn, a business and economics professor at Loyola Marymount University in Los Angeles.
 He said that until a vaccine is found and widely available, the high uncertainty can be expected to last.